N02870941/mazes/docs/README.md

     2.Else if stack is not empty
         1. Pop a cell from the stack
         2. Make it the current cell

+## Implementing backtracking
+In essence, this algorithm starts at a vertex `u`, randomly visits an adjacent vertex `v` that has not been visited yet - destroying barriers (walls of pixels) between the current and previous vertices to create an edge, and repeats this until all vertices are visited and we have a spanning tree.

 Pseudo code follows: